Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Field mediated entanglement experiment

 \subsection{The context}

-\paragraph*{Field-mediated entanglement and the quantum nature of gravity.} Since the 1957 Chapel Hill conference, the question of whether gravity can exhibit quantum features has remained central~\cite{dewitt_rickles_2011}.There, Feynman proposed a thought experiment in which, by preparing a source of gravity in a quantum superposition of positions and by letting it interact with a test mass, one could distinguish, via an interferometric experiment, a coherent superposition from a classical mixture~\cite{zeh_2011}.
-This idea has recently gained renewed attention through table-top proposals in which two sources of gravity become entangled via their gravitational field~\cite{PhysRevLett.119.240401,PhysRevLett.119.240402,Galley2022nogotheoremnatureof}.
+\paragraph*{Field-mediated entanglement and the quantum nature of gravity.} Since the 1957 Chapel Hill conference, the question of whether gravity can exhibit quantum features has remained central~\cite{dewitt_rickles_2011}.
+There, Feynman proposed a thought experiment in which, by preparing a source of gravity in a quantum superposition of positions and by letting it interact with a test mass, one could distinguish, via an interferometric experiment, a coherent superposition from a classical mixture~\cite{zeh_2011}.
+This idea has recently gained renewed attention through proposals for table-top experiments in which two sources of gravity become entangled via their gravitational interaction~\cite{PhysRevLett.119.240401,PhysRevLett.119.240402}.

 The setup proposed in~\cite{PhysRevLett.119.240401} consists of two macroscopic particles, each placed in a spatial superposition within an interferometer, allowed to interact gravitationally, and which are finally recombined (Fig.~\ref{fig:BMV}).
-The argument rests on two assumptions: \begin{itemize} \item the masses interact solely through the gravitational field, with no other mediation; \item the LOCC theorem of quantum information theory, that entanglement cannot be generated by local operations and classical communication~\cite{Bennett_1996}, can be applied. \end{itemize} Under these premises, one would conclude that any observation of entanglement implies that the mediating field does itself possess degrees of freedom allowing more than classical communication.
+The argument rests on two assumptions: \begin{itemize} \item the masses interact solely through the gravitational field, with no other mediation; \item the LOCC theorem of quantum information theory, that entanglement cannot be generated by local operations and classical communication~\cite{Bennett_1996}, can be applied. \end{itemize} Under these assumptions, one would conclude that any observation of entanglement implies that the mediating field does itself possess degrees of freedom allowing more than classical communication \cite{PhysRevLett.119.240401,PhysRevLett.119.240402}.

 In the Newtonian limit, the interaction is modeled by the Hamiltonian

 where $\hat{r}_{AB}$ denotes the distance operator between the two masses.
 Starting from an initial product state, time evolution under Eq.\,\eqref{newt_ham_short} produces relative phases ($\Delta\phi_{+}$ and $\Delta\phi_{-}$) depending on the distance between the particles that, in general, yields an entangled state provided that $\Delta \phi_+ \neq - \Delta \phi_-$, i.e.